bkmi/tmnre/README.md

 python inference_sbibm/summarize.py ~path/to/data tmnre-sbibm-results.csv
 ```

 We have provided a file already computed in `inference_sbibm/reports/swyft_uniform_2d_results_budget.csv`.
 It was computed using the raw data from our experimental runs.
-The raw data is available in [another repository with git lfs]() **deanonymize**.
+The raw data is available in [another repository with git lfs]() (**deanonymize** the raw data is already included in this submission file at the path `inference_sbibm/raw/`.).

 ### Generating the comparison plot